WDI-SEA/interview-questions/readme.md

 Takes advantage of event bubbling and targeting elements to allow events to bubble to the top of the DOM.
 Allows you to determine where an Event came from.

 Explain how `this` works in JavaScript
-‘this’ is useful for when manipulating a particular element with the dom, and can be used much in the way “me” or “my” is used.
+The ‘this’ keyword is useful for when manipulating a particular element with the dom, and can be used much in the way “me” or “my” is used.
+It's self referential.
+Binds itself to the current scope your content exists in.
+Each instance of object or class will have a 'this' property where its own data and properties are stored.
+Has different contexts.

+When we create a Point object we can refer to this.x this.y and different instance of the point can have their own values.
+In this case, 'this' refers to the instance of the Point.

 Explain how prototypal inheritance works
 A prototype object is created that allows newly created objects to inherit a set of methods or properties from that original prototype.

 Why is it called a Ternary expression, what does the word "Ternary" indicate?
-It takes three properties and tests them, returning either the first or second (separated by :) depending on whether that test is true or false.
+It takes three properties and tests them, returning either the first or second (separated by : ) depending on whether that test is true or false.

 What's the difference between a variable that is: `null`, `undefined` or `undeclared`?
 Undeclared: doesn’t use var.
-Undefined: has been created. null: a variable with no set value.
+Undefined: has been created but has no set value.
+Null: a variable with no set value, comes from programmers.

 How would you go about checking for any of these states?
 //RETURN

 What is a closure, and how/why would you use one?
+//STEVE'S A: A function that has scope that refers to variables.

+An anonymous function you call right away which helps keep your namespaces clean.
 Closures are used to restrict some data accessibility when working in different functions.
 They’re useful in keeping a particular variable isolated from the rest of the document.
 I’d use them to make sure that I could return only the data I wanted to.

+Closures can be used to encapsulate a module of code.
+They wrap up the scope and make it unavailable to code that exists outside the closure.

 What's a typical use case for anonymous functions?
-They’re commonly used for callback functions.
+They’re commonly used for callback functions, closures, click handlers, setting time outs, and writing code that won't be invoked from many places.

 Difference between: `function Person(){}`, `var person = Person()`, and `var person = new Person()`?
 The way the function is substantiated and allow for being called differently thanks to hoisting.

+function(){} defines a function called Person.
+It's not executed yet.

+var person = Person() is an instance of a person with a capital.
+Equal to the return of the 'Person' function.

-The last is more of a class/prototype.
+The last is a constructor.
+Makes an object rather than a string.

+What's the difference between var foo = function(){} and function foo(){}?
+These are both function definitions. function foo() is callable from anywhere.
+Even if it is defined below where you're claling it.

+var foo = function isn't callable until after the line where it's created.

 What's the difference between `.call` and `.apply`?
 They allow different types of arguments.
 Call is good for constructors, and allows you to inherit to another object.
 Apply can use an array, or //RETURN